brandsimon/verity-squash-root/Readme.md

 The config file is located at `/etc/verify_squash_root/config.ini`.
 These config options are available:

-- `CMDLINE`: configures additional kernel cmdline.
+- `CMDLINE`: configures kernel cmdline, if not configured, fallback to `/etc/kernel/cmdline`.
 - `EFI_STUB`: path to efi stub, default is the one provided by systemd.
 - `DECRYPT_SECURE_BOOT_KEYS_CMD`: Command to decrypt your secure-boot keys tarfile, {} will be replaced with the output tar file. `db.key` and `db.crt`